Jan 28, 2020

 I’ve been exclusively using 4G providers for my internet access in the UK since 2015.
-Recently I read about a company called Smarty that were offering unlimited data usage for under £25 per month.
+A few months ago I read about a company called Smarty that were offering unlimited data usage for under £25 per month.

 They had a score of 4.5 out of 5 on Trustpilot but sadly my experience was not good.
 Read on….

 At the time I’d been with Vodafone for nearly 2 years, paying a discounted £27 / month for 50GB of data.
-Once my 2 years was up though they were going to increase this to £34; – £9 higher than for new customers.
+Once my 2 year contract was up though they were going to increase this to £34; – £9 higher than for new customers.
 So much for loyalty eh?

 All the following tests were carried out on my Huawei B593 router with external antenna – details of my setup can be found here.

 Smarty obviously appealed to me as they offered unlimited data for less money.
 Also the contract is on a 30 day pay-as-you-go basis meaning you’re not tied in, and no credit check is needed so there’s no need to provide a 5 year address history or anything like that.
 You just pay your money and tell them what address to post the sim too.

 The online sign up process was easy.
 I paid the first 30 days via credit card and the envelope with SIM and welcome pack arrived around 2 days later.

 Things looked pretty good.
 Signal strength was very good, as least as strong as with Vodafone.
 At around 10am the initial speed test fluctuated pretty wildly but the end result was almost as good as I got on Vodafone at around 16Mbps up/down.